HACKER SAFE certified sites prevent over 99.9% of hacker crime.

-There are some reasons why a Bloodhound might not be right for you including their size, tendency to drool, they are not the smartest dog outside of their excellent sense of smell, short life span and they are terribly unmotivated.
+There are some reasons why a Bloodhound might not be right for you including their size, tendency to drool, they are not the smartest dog outside of their excellent sense of smell, their short life span, and they are terribly unmotivated.
 As one can see, they are basically a hyperactive dog that has to be watched all the time to make sure they do not eat something that can harm them.

 The Bloodhound is a Hyperactive and Large Dog

 The Bloodhound is a hyperactive dog unlike what you see on some television shows.
 They will eat everything they see and are silly dogs by nature.
 Their tail is so long and is constantly wagging causing them to knock things over by accident.
-It is not uncommon to hear stories about Bloodhounds having to have emergency surgery to remove things from their throat, stomach or intestines that have been consumed.
+It is not uncommon to hear stories about Bloodhounds having to have emergency surgery to remove things from their throat, stomach, or intestines that have been consumed.
 They need constant monitoring to prevent this problem.

 Drooling is a Trait of the Bloodhound